 The California MAT Expansion Project aims to increase access to MAT, reduce unmet treatment need, and reduce opioid overdose related deaths through the provision of prevention, treatment, and recovery activities.
 The project focuses on individuals experiencing homelessness, youth, rural, and tribal populations with limited MAT access.
-The California MAT Expansion Project, composed of nearly 30 initiatives, is funded by grants from the Substance Abuse and Mental Health Services Administration (SAMHSA).
+The California MAT Expansion Project is funded by DHCS through federal grants, state general funds, and opioid settlement funds.

-Funding for this website was made possible (in part) by SAMHSA (Grant Award Number: H79TI081686).
-The views expressed in content on this website do not necessarily reflect the official policies of the Department of Health and Human Services; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government.
+The views expressed in content on this website do not necessarily reflect the official policies of DHCS; nor does mention of trade names, commercial practices, or organizations imply endorsement by the U.S. Government